RaccoonAhro/MazeGenerator/README.md

 Introduction

 Just a simple maze generator in Python.
 I wanted to try using what I've been learning about in Python to make something.. somewhat useful.
-It is by no means optimized and every Pythong expert would probably look at it in horror but I made it myself and I'm proud of that. :)
+It is by no means optimized and every Python expert would probably look at it in horror but I made it myself and I'm proud of that. :)

 Screenshots